claire-codes/hugo-blog/content/blog/2018-10-04-displaying-column-card-counts-in-trello.markdown

 ## Be a hacker

-The card count information we've displayed previously is already on the page, it’s just hidden until the filter is activated.
-After a little bit of investigation in the Dev Tools console, I discovered that Trello has the jQuery library loaded on the page with the `$` dollar syntax, and helpfully uses human-friendly classnames.
-This means we can type one line of code into the browser's console and hit return to show the count:
+It turns out that the card totals are already on the page, but hidden by CSS until the filter is applied.
+By writing some JavaScript, we should be able to make them appear.
+Trello uses human-friendly classnames and jQuery.
+By selecting the correct class, we can use the jQuery `show` function to display the hidden totals:

 ```js
 $('.js-num-cards').show()
 ```

-We could also use vanilla JavaScript to achieve this.
-I've tried something a little different though, and removed the classname that is applying the `display: none` CSS:
+We could also use vanilla JavaScript to achieve the same thing.
+A different approach is to remove the classname that is applying the `display: none` CSS.
+This is how to do that with plain JavaScript:

 ```js
 document.querySelectorAll('.js-num-cards').forEach(function(list) {